 The encrypted file that contains your private keys is secured with a password.
 You have full control over your private keys and they are never shared with the server.

 One of the biggest drawbacks of the Electrum bitcoin wallet is the fact that it only supports Bitcoin (BTC) and Bitcoin’s forks, like Bitcoin Cash (BCH).

 Exodus wallet on the other hand offers support for many cryptocurrencies, including Bitcoin, Ethereum, Bitcoin Cash, Litecoin (LTC), Ripple (XRP), Tether (USDT), Dash (DASH), and Stellar (XLM).

 Essentially, you can trade among these crypto tokens and reap the benefit of a storage facility as well.

-You can download Exodus desktop wallet by visiting Exodus.com.
+- You can download the Exodus desktop wallet by visiting Exodus.com.

 You can download the Android version of either wallet by visiting Google Play Store.
 Similarly, you can download the iOS version of either wallet by visiting Apple App Store.

 That said, you can increase the security of either wallet by pairing it with a hardware wallet.
 While Exodus offers support for Trezor, Electrum offers support for Trezor, Ledger, and KeepKey.